 What Is Ambien Detox?

 Ambien is a medication that is used to treat insomnia and improve sleep.
 Ambien is the brand name for Zolpidem, a sedative-hypnotic drug which is similar to Benzodiazepines.
-Ambien induces sleep by calming the brain, an effect which may be addictive for some users.
-People who have developed an Ambien dependence often have to undergo detox to free themselves from the drug.
+The drug induces sleep by calming the brain, an effect which may be addictive for some users.
+People who develop an Ambien dependence can undergo detox to free themselves from the drug.

 Since Ambien is designed to relieve insomnia, patients are supposed to take Ambien immediately before going to sleep every night.
 An Ambien prescription period is meant to be short-term, usually no more than two weeks.
 The correct dosage of Ambien varies from person to person, but elderly patients are more sensitive to the drug.
 Dizziness and tiredness during the day are two common side effects of Ambien.
-More rare and serious side effects include memory loss, hallucinations, and an onset of depression and anxiety.
+More rare and serious side effects include memory loss, hallucinations, depression, and anxiety.

-Anyone can develop tolerance to Ambien, especially if they misuse the medication by taking it too often, in excessively high doses, or for fun.
-Teenagers and young adults are more likely to misuse Ambien than are older adults, and even someone who uses Ambien correctly can become tolerant to the sedative effects of the drug.
+Anyone can develop tolerance to Ambien.
+Tolerance is especially likely for people who misuse Ambien by taking it too often, in excessively high doses, or for fun.
+Teenagers and young adults are more likely than older adults to misuse Ambien.
+However, even someone who uses Ambien correctly can become tolerant to the sedative effects of the drug.
 When the brain adapts to the effects of Ambien after repeated exposure, the nervous system begins to change and a person may feel that he or she needs to take Ambien to “feel normal.”
 This is the condition of dependence, the forerunner to addiction.
 Someone who is dependent on Ambien will experience withdrawal symptoms if they stop using the medication.